WhaleOps/packer_tmpl/aws/ami/dolphinscheduler/README.md

 ### Turn On Debug Mode

-Turn on debug mode by changing variable `debug` value `default = "true"` in `dolphinscheduler.pkr.hcl`, debug mode will show more detail during the AMI build.
+Turn on debug mode by changing variable `pkr_debug` value `default = "true"` in `dolphinscheduler.pkr.hcl`, debug mode will show more detail during the AMI build.

 ### Add Suffix for AMI name